nilswalkgp/nfl-gg/content/about/index.md

 {{< details title="What do the colours mean?" closed="true" >}}

-Red indicates a game probably not worth watching, green indicates a good game, and grey indicates a game that doesn't have any data yet.
+Yellow indicates a game possibly worth watching, green is definitely worth watching, and grey indicates a game that doesn't have any data yet (either it hasn't been played or the stats aren't updated).
+Games that have data but aren't worth watching are removed from the list to make it easier to see the good games.

 {{< /details >}}